They’re feeling it.

 01 / Sensory Immersion

-Perspective-taking has the added benefit of enhancing stereotype replacement and individuation, two other key implicit bias reduction strategies.
-This has been shown to have positive effects on implicit bias in laboratory studies by increasing psychological proximity to the stigmatized group.
+Perspective-taking has the added benefit of enhancing stereotype replacement and individuation.
+This has been shown to have positive effects in laboratory studies by increasing psychological proximity to another group.
 In turn, this feeling of closeness attenuates unconscious group-based judgments.

-involves taking the perspective in the first person of a member of a stereotyped group and has been repeatedly identified as one of the most powerful strategies for reducing implicit bias by simulating a bias experience.
+involves taking the perspective in the first person of a member of another group and has been repeatedly identified as one of the most powerful strategies for increasing empathy and driving more effective communication.

 02 / Perspective-Taking

-Multiple studies have shown that experiencing ownership over a body with a skin tone different from the participant’s racial or ethnic group through a multisensory approach reduces implicit bias.
+For instance, multiple studies have shown that experiencing ownership over a body with a skin tone different from the participant’s group through a multisensory approach reduces implicit bias.

 build on perspective-taking and take place when sensory modes are stimulated to generate the perception that virtual body parts or entire virtual bodies are one's own.